hpi-schul-cloud/schulcloud-server/apps/server/doc/architecture.md

 ```

 This allows us to include the domain modules in different server deployments, without each of them having all api definitions.
 This also means that no usecase can ever be imported, as only services are ever exported, enforcing a seperation of concerns between logic and orchestration.

-Notice that in the above example, the `PublicService` can be used anywhere within the ApiModule, including in the `ExampleUc`, whereas the `InternalRepo` can not.

 ## Horizontal Architecture